zafarali/learning-angular/README.md

 ```
 ###03-Directives
 ####Custom elements
 Directives are one of the  most impressive features AngularJS has to offer.
-In our first example we create a directive which is of `restrict`ion `'E'` which means that it is an element.
-Our directive is simple in that it just shows an image of a calculator created by the `<caclulator>` element.
+In our first example we created a directive which is of `restrict`ion `'E'` which means that it is an element.
+Our directive is simple in that it just shows an image of a calculator created by the `<calculator>` element.
 The [commit](https://github.com/zafarali/learning-angular/commit/fa0b6c1864501592e73ef3cea3e47e34c9763942) shows the code in detail.
 ####Custom Attributes and Classes
-This [commit](https://github.com/zafarali/learning-angular/commit/403aad17fce1eb09e58b759dad63025db5166cf8) demonstrates a custom attribute we build.
-Here instead of setting `restrict:"E"` we set `restrict:"A"` and provide a `link` function which is executed whenever the attribute is attached.
+This [commit](https://github.com/zafarali/learning-angular/commit/403aad17fce1eb09e58b759dad63025db5166cf8) demonstrates a custom attribute that we built.
+Here, instead of setting `restrict:"E"` we set `restrict:"A"` and provide a `link` function which is executed whenever the attribute is attached.
 If we set `restrict:"C"` then the directive is executed whenever we have the class with that name [(see commit)](https://github.com/zafarali/learning-angular/commit/552ae91250175137f9e2b742883c7973c463dd48).
-We can also have directives in comments using `restrict:"M"` and using the following:
+We can also have directives in comments using `restrict:"M"` and the following:
 ```html
 <!--directive:myDirective-->
 ```
 ####Useful Directives
 Directives default to `restrict:"A"`.
-The directive will also pass in the `scope` and `element` which we can use.
-As shown in [03-2-directives.html](https://github.com/zafarali/learning-angular/commit/d9e6515d2c8dd7b816907f98b9fa8f75472d4956).
+The directive will also pass in the `scope` and `element` which we can use: as shown in [03-2-directives.html](https://github.com/zafarali/learning-angular/commit/d9e6515d2c8dd7b816907f98b9fa8f75472d4956).
 The directive also passes the `attrs` which is an object with all the attributes of the element.
 We can exploit this to make our code abstract when we want to add/remove classes.
 This is demonstrated in [this commit](https://github.com/zafarali/learning-angular/commit/a0636adf5790aeeb7d20489133bdc23d7d338578).
 We also see the use of `$apply()` to evaluate functions in [this example](https://github.com/zafarali/learning-angular/blob/master/03-3-directives.html).
 ####Directive Communication ([03-4-readinglist.html](https://github.com/zafarali/learning-angular/blob/master/03-4-readinglist.html))
 Directives can communicate with each other as shown in the Reading List Example.
-Here we create a directive called `<book>` and a couple of attributes that are dependant on the `book` directive.Each `<book>` has a local scope as defined. `<book>` also has an API which can control the local scope.
+Here we create a directive called `<book>` and a couple of attributes that are dependent on the `book` directive.
+Each `<book>` has a local scope as defined. `<book>` also has an API which can control the local scope.
 Each attribute we define accesses the `<book>` API to manipulate its properties.
 The properties can be viewed when we roll over it.
 A streamlined way (albeit without the romance,thriller etc. properties) is shown in [03-6-elements.html](https://github.com/zafarali/learning-angular/blob/master/03-6-elements.html).
 - **Transclusion** We also have a `transclude` property which is demonstrated in [03-5-transclusion.html](https://github.com/zafarali/learning-angular/blob/master/03-5-transclusion.html) that allows whatever is inside our custom element to be placed inside it and not overwritten by the template.
 - *Nested elements* and how they communicate with each other are demonstrated in [03-7-nested.html](https://github.com/zafarali/learning-angular/blob/master/03-5-transclusion.html)